dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

        - Interaction with `JsonElement`.
      - What's different:
        - `JsonValue` instead of `JsonString`, `JsonNumber` and `JsonBoolean`.
        - The writable `JsonValue` internal value is based on CLR types, not a string representing JSON.
-For example, a `JsonValue` initialized with an `int` keeps that `int` value throughout its lifetime without boxing or converting to a string.
-However, a string- or byte-based `JsonValue` can still treated as a JSON value and types such as an `int` can be obtained from it.
+For example, a `JsonValue` initialized with an `int` keeps that `int` value without boxing or converting to a string-based field.
 - The dynamic support code example.
   - During 5.0, [dynamic support](https://github.com/dotnet/runtime/issues/29690) was not able to be implemented due to schedule constraints.
 Instead, a [code example](https://github.com/dotnet/runtime/pull/42097) was provided that enables `dynamic` and a writeable DOM that can be used by any 3.0+ runtime in order to unblock the community and gather feedback for a 6.0 feature.
 - Azure prototyping.